ESTABLISH A BUSINESS

 Signage Grants

-The Signage Grant Program was established by the City of Milwaukee to provide business owners financial incentive to add signage to commercial buildings in order to better promote their business to patrons and potential customers.
+The Signage Grant Program was established by the City of Milwaukee to provide business owners with a financial incentive to add signage to commercial buildings in order to better promote their business to patrons and potential customers.
 This program can provide up to $2,500 towards the cost of approved signage, provided that the project budget exceeds $2,000.

 The White Box Grant Program provides targeted financial incentives to recruit new businesses to vacant commercial/retail tenant spaces in commercial buildings.
 This incentive offers reimbursable grant funds up to $10 per square foot with a maximum grant in the amount of $25,000.
 The grant may not exceed 50% of the total white-box eligible project costs.
 The White Box Grant Program cannot be used in conjunction with the RIF program.